-Use this calculator to easily calculate how long have you been sober, or clean of drugs, or how long someone else has been sober or clean for.
+Use this sobriety counter to easily calculate how long have you been sober, or clean of drugs, or how long someone else has been sober or clean for.
 Just enter the date you stopped drinking on and click "calculate" to the result in years, months, weeks, and days.

 How to calculate how long you have been sober?

 This online sobriety calculator makes it easy to calculate how long you have been sober.
 All you need to enter is the date of sobriety and click "Calculate".
 The result will show you the number of full years, months, weeks, and days you have been sober according to the calendar.
 In a sense, this tool can also be used as a sober day counter.

 If you are asking yourself "How long have I been sober?" and want to arrive at the answer by hand, you need to take into account leap years (366 instead of 365 days, February gets an extra day), so it can be tedious task if your sobriety date is far into the past (great job in staying sober!).

 If you need to know your sobriety time by the hour, minute or second, you can use our time duration calculator, assuming you know the exact time.